goatshriek/stumpless/docs/examples/entry/README.md

 # Entries

 Entries are at the heart of all logging performed by Stumpless.
-While they may not be explicitly created by calls such as the `stumpless` function, they are still involved behind the scenes.
-Understanding how to use them will lead to cleaner and more performant code.
+While they may not be explicitly seen in calls like the `stumpless` function, they are still involved behind the scenes.
+Understanding how to use them leads to cleaner and more performant code.

 Entries are modeled directly after the hierarchy defined in